-There is some interesting empirical evidence that Vitamin D3 can increase testosterone levels in men.
+There is some interesting empirical evidence how Vitamin D3 Helps Boost Low Testosterone Levels in Men

 The increase in the male sex hormone was small, about 5%.
 The researchers concluded that a daily intake of 3,333 IU/day for 12 consecutive months, can help boost testosterone levels in men over age 40.

 Testosterone levels peak in a male around age 18-21.
 Around age 35 testosterone levels begin to decrease naturally about 1% per year.

 In the average healthy adult male, testosterone levels range between 250 to 1200 ng/dL.
 In many doctors’ opinions, anyone with level of 650 to 800 or above has a healthy amount of testosterone.
 But if your testosterone level is below 300, then you might be suffering from low testosterone.

 So what does it mean when you have “low testosterone?
 This condition has several novel names, including male menopause or hypogonadism?”

 Sex-Hormone Binding Globulin (SBHG) is a protein that binds itself to free testosterone.
 This is to regulate the amount of testosterone in the body.
 This bound testosterone is inactive and unavailable for the male body to use.
 This is a leading contributor to low testosterone in men often due to poor diet and lack of exercise.

 Low Testosterone Treatments You May not Know About